-We have engaged two NRSROs and will pay them each a fee to assign a rating on the Class M-1 Notes.
-We note that a NRSRO may have a conflict of interest where, as is the industry standard and the case with the ratings of the Class M-1 Notes, the sponsor or the issuer pays the fees charged by each engaged NRSRO for its ratings services.
-We have not engaged any other NRSRO to assign a rating on the Class M-1 Notes and are not aware that any other NRSRO has assigned a rating on the Class M-1 Notes.
-However, under effective SEC rules, information provided by or on behalf of us to either engaged NRSRO for the purpose of assigning or monitoring the rating on the Class M-1 Notes is required to be made available to all NRSROs in order to make it possible for non-engaged NRSROs to assign unsolicited ratings on the Class M-1 Notes.
-An unsolicited rating could be assigned at any time. including prior to the Closing Date, and none of Fannie Mae, the Dealers or any affiliates of the Dealers will have any obligation to inform you of any unsolicited rating assigned after the date of this Prospectus.
+We have engaged two NRSROs and will pay them each a fee to assign ratings on the Class 1M-1 and Class 2M-1 Notes.
+We note that a NRSRO may have a conflict of interest where, as is the industry standard and the case with the ratings of the Class 1M-1 and Class 2-M1 Notes, the sponsor or the issuer pays the fees charged by each engaged NRSRO for its ratings services.
+We have not engaged any other NRSRO to assign a rating on the Class 1M-1 or Class 2M-1 Notes and are not aware that any other NRSRO has assigned ratings on the Class 1M-1 or Class 2M-1 Notes.
+However, under effective SEC rules, information provided by or on behalf of us to either engaged NRSRO for the purpose of assigning or monitoring the ratings on the Class 1M-1 and Class 2M-1 Notes is required to be made available to all NRSROs in order to make it possible for non-engaged NRSROs to assign unsolicited ratings on the Class 1M-1 and Class 2M-1 Notes.
+An unsolicited rating could be assigned at any time, including prior to the Closing Date, and none of Fannie Mae, the Dealers or any affiliates of the Dealers will have any obligation to inform you of any unsolicited rating assigned after the date of this Prospectus.
 NRSROs, including the engaged NRSROs, have different methodologies, criteria, models and requirements.
-If any non-engaged NRSRO assigns an unsolicited rating on the Class M-1 Notes, there can be no assurance that such rating will not be lower than the ratings provided by the engaged NRSROs, which may adversely affect the market value of the Class M-1 Notes and/or limit an investor's ability to resell the Class M-1 Notes.
-In addition, if we fail to make available to the non-engaged NRSROs any information provided to any engaged NRSRO for the purpose of assigning or monitoring the ratings on the Class M-1 Notes, an engaged NRSRO could withdraw its rating on the Class M-1 Notes, which may adversely affect the market value of those Notes and/or limit an investor's ability to resell the Notes.
-Potential investors in the Class M-1 Notes are urged to make their own evaluation of such Notes, including the credit enhancement on the Class M-1 Notes, and not to rely solely on the ratings on the Class M-1 Notes.
-In particular, a reduction in the credit rating of the U.S. government due to a governmental shutdown, a failure to raise the national debt limit or for any other reason, may adversely affect our credit rating and, accordingly, may have an adverse impact on the ratings of the Class M-1 Notes.
+If any non-engaged NRSRO assigns an unsolicited rating on the Class 1M-1or Class 2M-1 Notes, there can be no assurance that such rating will not be lower than the ratings provided by the engaged NRSROs, which may adversely affect the market value of the Class 1M-1 or Class 2M-1 Notes, as applicable, and/or limit an investor's ability to resell such Notes.
+In addition, if we fail to make available to the non-engaged NRSROs any information provided to any engaged NRSRO for the purpose of assigning or monitoring the ratings on the Class 1M-1 and Class 2M-1 Notes, an engaged NRSRO could withdraw its rating on the Class 1M-1 or Class 2M-1 Notes, which may adversely affect the market value of such Notes and/or limit an investor's ability to resell such Notes.
+Potential investors in the Class 1M-1 or Class 2M-1 Notes are urged to make their own evaluation of such Notes, including the credit enhancement on such Notes, and not to rely solely on the ratings on such Notes.
+In particular, a reduction in the credit rating of the U.S. government due to a governmental shutdown, a failure to raise the national debt limit or for any other reason, may adversely affect our credit rating and, accordingly, may have an adverse impact on the ratings of the Class 1M-1 and Class 2M-1 Notes.

-The Ratings on the Class M-1 Notes May Not Reflect All Risks
+The Ratings on the Class 1M-1 and Class 2M-1 Notes May Not Reflect All Risks